A Guide to Buying Your First Bespoke Suit

 This one varies greatly depending on your body type (ie. how well or poorly a standard off-the-rack garment fits you).

-If you are not far from an off-the-rack size, you should only need a couple fittings – again, depending on the quality and accuracy of the original measuring and pattern-making.
+If you are not far from an off-the-rack size, you should only need a one or two fittings – again, depending on the quality and accuracy of the pattern-making.

-If off-the-rack garments are not even close on you, you could need four or more fittings.
+If off-the-rack garments are not even close on you, you could need 3-4 trips to the tailor.

 With regular fluctuations of 5-10 pounds, this weight is typically spread around the body and doesn’t affect the fit of the overall garment much (unless you prefer a super-slim painted-on fit).